It started with a Cara Trombetta ground ball pickup off a turnover.

-"What a great opportunity for us to come to Maryland and beat an experienced team like Towson in front of a lot of orange and blue in the stands,” coach Amanda O’Leary said after the Towson game.
+"What a great opportunity for us to come to Maryland and beat an experienced team like Towson in front of a lot of orange and blue in the stands,” coach Amanda O’Leary said.

-UF didn’t just control the scoreboard against a ranked Towson team, it also controlled both sides of the ball, as well.
+UF didn’t just control the scoreboard, it also controlled both sides of the ball, as well.